solidzone/mailmeteor-landing/_posts/2022-03-22-whats-new-march-2022.md

 permalink: /blog/whats-new-march-2022
 ---

-Thanks to all the feedback from our users, we have recently added dozens of new features to Mailmeteor, both in our Google Sheets add-on and in the dashboard.
+Thanks to all the feedback from our users, we have recently added dozens of new features to Mailmeteor.

-We have made so many improvements in the past weeks that I felt like we had to talk about it.
-Unfortunately, I won't be able to list all the features and improvements that have been made recently to Mailmeteor.
-There are so many of them 😅.
-So here are the features that I'd like to share with you:
+We have made so many improvements in the past weeks that I felt like we had to talk about it 😄.
+Here are the features that I'd like to share with you:

 1. [Select a Google Sheets in the Dashboard](#select-a-google-sheets-in-the-dashboard)
 1. [Filter emails by opens/clicks](#filter-emails-by-opensclicks)